SansGuidon/bookmarks/sections/programming.md

 * [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.
 * [Yossi Kreinin aka wetware](https://yosefk.com/blog/10x-more-selective.html) - (2013) 10x more selective
 > So I believe, having authored a lot of code that went down the toilet, that you don't get productive by working as much as by not working – not on stuff that is likely to get thrown away.
+* [Unix Sheikh](https://www.unixsheikh.com/articles/how-to-write-software-than-will-keep-working-for-decades.html) - (2021) How to write software than will keep working for decades without problems

 > Tools
 * [Devhints](https://devhints.io/) - Rico's cheatsheets | TL;DR for developer documentation